Step 1: Shut Off the Water Supply

 If your bathtub faucet is still leaking after replacing the cartridge, there could be a few potential reasons for this persistence of the issue.
 Let’s explore some possibilities:

-Cracks or Damage: It’s possible that the faucet itself has cracks, fractures, or other damage that is causing leaks.
+It’s also possible that the faucet itself has cracks, fractures, or other damage that is causing leaks.
 This could be due to physical damage or deterioration over time.

 To resolve the issue, consider taking the following steps: